cylc/cylc-doc/src/user-guide/task-implementation.rst

 Task Job Scripts
 ----------------

-When the suite server program determines that a task is ready to run it generates a *job script* for the task, and submits it to run (see :ref:`TaskJobSubmission`).
+When the :term:`scheduler` determines that a task is ready to run it generates a *job script* for the task, and submits it to run (see :ref:`TaskJobSubmission`).